Check out these Thanksgiving Dinner Menu Ideas to Save Money on your holiday dinner feast this year.

 Once you have a turkey all that is left is to add extras to the meal that make this dinner a feast!

 Get Cash Back.
 Using mobile apps can help you find even more savings.
-Many apps have popped up offering cash-back for grocery purchases, including Thanksgiving dinner essentials.
-Snap, iBotta and Checkout 51 enable shoppers to snap photos of their receipts and get cash back once they reach a certain amount.
+Many apps have popped up offering cash-back for grocery purchases, including Thanksgiving dinner essentials. iBotta enables shoppers to snap photos of their receipts and get cash back once they reach a certain amount.

 Use Coupons.
 This is certainly not a new idea for those that regularly use money saving tricks at the grocery stores.
 Don’t forget to check out the online coupon database to find printable coupons for your dinner essentials and save even more.